UniSwarm/uDevkit-SDK/support/driver/README.md

 Add <driver-name>.mk in this directory.
 This file will be included by the makefile when a project ask the support for this driver.

-To avoid multiple inclusion of <driver-name>.mk, add this (exemple with timer) :
+To avoid multiple inclusion of <driver-name>.mk, add this (example with timer) :

 ```Makefile
 	ifndef TIMER_DRIVER